plotly/documentation/Contributing.md

 and it'll load everything.

 ## Deploying changes
 Our repo has become too big for github to process.
-Edit files on the `source` branch instead of the `gh-pages` branch.
+Edit files on the `source-design-merge` branch instead of the `gh-pages` branch.

 To deploy, first install `_config.yml` package dependencies:
 ```
-documentation (source) $ sudo gem install jekyll-redirect-from
+documentation (source-design-merge) $ sudo gem install jekyll-redirect-from
-documentation (source) $ sudo gem install jekyll-sitemap
+documentation (source-design-merge) $ sudo gem install jekyll-sitemap
-documentation (source) $ sudo gem install terminal-notifier
+documentation (source-design-merge) $ sudo gem install terminal-notifier
-documentation (source) $ sudo gem install jemoji
+documentation (source-design-merge) $ sudo gem install jemoji
-documentation (source) $ sudo gem install redcarpet
+documentation (source-design-merge) $ sudo gem install redcarpet

 ```

 Then, deploy changes with:
 ```
-documentation (source) $ rake deploy
+documentation (source-design-merge) $ rake deploy
 ```

-(from the `source` branch in the root of the `documentation` repo)
+(from the `source-design-merge` branch in the root of the `documentation` repo)